 Completing Your Transfer Academic Planning Worksheet

-You’ll need to account carefully for the academic work you’ve already done and understand how it fulfills requirements at IUB.
-These steps will help:
+Before, you begin you’ll want to account carefully for the college level academic work you’ve already completed and understand how it fulfills requirements at IUB.
+The following steps will help:

-2) If some or all of your courses have not been analyzed by Admissions, check the Credit Transfer Service from the Office of Admissions web site to look for more information on how they will transfer.
+2) If some, or all, of your courses have not been evaluated, check the Credit Transfer Service on the Office of Admissions site to find out whether or not they will transfer, and how.

-3) Use the information about courses above to determine whether or not you have completed any requirements for IUB General Education and the requirements you still have to fulfill.
+3) Use the information above to determine whether or not you have completed any requirements for IUB General Education and the requirements you have yet to fulfill.

 Other planning tools that may be useful for transfer students new to IUB:

-- The Schedule of Classes provides a full list of the classes being offered IUB each term, including class meeting times and locations, the instructor’s name, and other important class notes.
+- The Schedule of Classes provides a full list of all classes offered at IUB each term.
+It includes class numbers, meeting times and locations, the instructor’s name, and other important class notes.
 You will find various course lists related to each term in the “Special Course Listings” section.

-- In addition to listing complete major and degree requirements, Academic Bulletins include basic descriptions for all courses taught by each school or academic unit.
+- In addition to providing school-specific major and degree requirements, Academic Bulletins include general descriptions for all courses taught by each school, department or academic unit.
 Note: Not all courses appearing in the bulletins are taught each term.

 - Once you’ve registered, your Academic Advisement Report will help you understand how all transferred and currently enrolled courses will count toward requirements for the specific major: listed in your student records.
 Run a “What-if” Academic Advisement Report if you’d like to find out how those courses would work for a different IUB major.